12 Wardrobe Tips For Your Personal Branding Photo Shoot

-As an entrepreneur, your clothing choices are an important factor to showcase your brand image.
-What you wear communicates a lot about your personality and professionalism, meaning it can have a major impact on first impressions as well.
+As an entrepreneur your clothing choices in real life and in your brand photos are an important factor to showcase your brand image.
+What you wear communicates a lot about your personality and professionalism, meaning it can have a major impact on first impressions and communicating your overall brand message.

-As a brand photographer, clients often ask me this question.
-Based on my experience, I have compiled the following list of wardrobe do’s and don’ts so that you can feel confident and prepared for your own photo shoot.
+As a brand photographer, clients often ask me this question, and I’m always happy to help guide them to ensure their photos turn out amazing!
+So based on my past experience I have compiled a list of wardrobe do’s and don’ts so that you can feel confident and prepared for your own brand photo shoot. 🤗

 1. Wear solid colours